HMS Orestes (1805)

-HMS Orestes was a 16-gun brig-sloop of the Seagull class of the British Royal Navy, launched in October 1805.
+HMS Orestes was a 16-gun brig-sloop of the of the British Royal Navy, launched in October 1805.
 She served during the Napoleonic Wars, primarily in the North Sea and the Channel, where she captured three privateers.
 The Navy sold her in 1817.

 Career

 Commander George Poulet commissioned Orestes in January 1806.
 In October Commander John Richards Lapenotiere replaced Poulet.
 On 2 October Orestes was among the three British warships that were in company when they captured Elonara Wilhelmina, Zimmerman, master.
-Four days later Lapenoitiere and Orestes captured two Dutch fishing vessels, Jonge Classina and Hoop Van Winsl.
+Four days later, Lapenoitiere and Orestes captured two Dutch fishing vessels, Jonge Classina and Hoop Van Winsl.

 On 19 January 1807, Orestes recaptured Ant.
 Three months later, on 16 April, Orestes captured Sophia.
 Then on 26 May, Orestes was in company with the third rate and the hired armed cutter Lord Keith when they captured Hoppet and Neptunus.

-During the summer, Orestes was in the North Sea as part of the fleet under Admiral Gambier that engaged in the second battle of Copenhagen.
+During the summer, Orestes was in the North Sea as part of the fleet under Admiral Gambier that engaged in the second Battle of Copenhagen.
 (Note: The prize money for an able seaman was £3 8s 0d.)
 After the evacuation of Zeeland, Orestes remained as part of the squadron protecting merchant shipping in the Sound.
 On 16 November Orestes was off Elsinore, engaging in an exchange of fire with some shore batteries while attempting to recapture a British vessel the Danes had captured.
 Unfortunately, sparks from the guns ignited a small magazine of gunpowder, which exploded.
 The explosion burnt off all the skin on Lapenoitiere's face, ears and neck, and all his hair, and caused some other injuries as well.

 After her service in the North Sea, Orestes served on the Plymouth station until 1810.
 On 18 June 1808, Orestes captured the Spanish lugger Concepcione.
 Concepcion was a 12-gun letter of marque.
 Orestes also recaptured an American ship sailing to Plymouth with timber.